Question 1:

 Class rule E.2.3(a) states:

 “The hull appendages shall not be altered or modified from the state supplied by the LBM in any way except as permitted by the class rules.”
+As "modified" is in bold it is used in its defined sense according to the Equipment Rules of Sailing.

-The World Sailing Equipment Rules of Sailing define modification as (ERS C.7.2): “Work resulting in a change to the original condition.” and fairing as (ERS C.7.1(h)): “The addition and/or removal of material to alter the shape.”
+The World Sailing Equipment Rules of Sailing define modification as (ERS C.7.2): “Work resulting in a change to the original condition.” and fairing as (ERS C.7.1(i)): “The addition and/or removal of material to alter the shape.”

 Accordingly, fairing is a form of modification as it alters the shape therefore changing the original condition and is prohibited.